jundalisay/superblist/content/en/research/poincare/physics/chapter-06.md

 Lord Kelvin has shown that this solid, would be much more rigid than steel.
 This conclusion produces great surprise in all who hear it for the first time, and it is not rare to hear it appealed to as an argument against the actual existence of the ether.

-It does not seem, however, that such an argument can be decisive.
+It does not seem that such an argument can be decisive.
 There is no reason for supposing that the ether ought to be a sort of extension of the bodies we are accustomed to handle.

 Its properties may astonish our ordinary way of thinking, but this rather unscientific astonishment is not a reason for doubting its existence.